camptocamp/c2cgeoportal/doc/integrator/tilegeneration.rst

 MapCache is a tool of the MapServer Suite.

-It should be configured to use `Memcached <http://memcached.org/>`_ as used Cache, that the only cache that able to delete the expired tiles.
+It should be configured to use `Memcached <http://memcached.org/>`_ as used Cache, this is the only cache which is able to delete the expired tiles.

 With a configured TileCloud-Chain you can add this configuration::